best material for lathe chisels

 Specification:

-Material High-quality triple tempered chromium-vanadium steel
+Material Triple tempered chromium-vanadium steel with hardened tips

 Handle Material High-quality hardwood